MoniMurray/shopping-list/README.md

 **USER EXPERIENCE (UX) DESIGN**<a name="ux"></a>

 - Strategy

-Our user is looking for a efficient convenient means of maintaining a shopping list, having it to hand when shopping, and sharing it with household members.
+Our user is looking for an efficient and convenient means of maintaining a shopping list, having it to hand when shopping, being able to filter by category.
 Branding should be clean, uncluttered, without distraction, but not sparse.
 The features are created with user ease of use in mind.

 - Scope

-A simple, uncomplicated, uncluttered shopping list is the Minimum Viable Product (MVP).
-Features are:
+A simple, uncomplicated, uncluttered shopping list with the following features is the Minimum Viable Product (MVP):

     - Responsive design,
     - Minimum one-page custom HTML and CSS webpage,